MikeSusutZZ/Project-Quazar/README.md

 <h2 id="bugs"> 🐛 Known Bugs</h2>

-### Don't AutoFill
+### Don't AutoFill or Enter Blank Name

-If you allow google to autofill your username, you will get kicked back to the home screen and be repeatedly kicked back whenever you try to type.
+If you allow google to autofill your username or enter a blank name, you will get kicked back to the home screen and be repeatedly kicked back whenever you try to type.
 Do not use autofill.
-If you have, solve the bug with a hard cache reload (ctrl + F5).
+If you have, solve the bug with a hard cache reload (F5).
+Your ship will still join the game and be controllable from the menu screen, you just wont see it.

 ### Ungraceful Exits Hogging Usernames